Contact AZMTA

 Amelia has over 9 years of clinical experience working with children and young adults with varying abilities.
 She has also enjoyed over 15 years of teaching private piano, violin, viola, voice and guitar lessons.
 Becoming a mother to her own children has given her greater understanding and empathy for those in caregiving roles.

-Some of her favorite pastimes include playing viola with the Arizona Millenial Choirs and Orchestras, playing games with family, cooking healthful meals, exercising with yoga, and reading.
-Amelia has had the privilege of being a general member of the AZMTA since 2004.
-In February 2022 she joined the AZMTA board as president.
-In this role she hopes to foster increased communication and collaboration among the music therapists in Arizona so that they may feel a greater sense of community.
+Some of her favorite pastimes include playing viola with the Arizona Millennial Choirs and Orchestras, playing games with family, cooking healthful meals, exercising with yoga and reading.
+Amelia has the privlage of being a general member of AZMTA since 2004.
+In February 2022 she joined the AZMTA as present, and in 2024 she became our immediate past president.

 Stay Connected